Irving Berlin: Lifestyle

 Berlin's daughter wrote in her memoir that her father was a loving, if workaholic, family man who was "basically an upbeat person, with down periods".
 In his final decades he retreated from public life.
-As such, he did not attend the televised 100th birthday celebration at Carnegie Hall.
-Her parents liked to celebrate every single holiday with their children, and "They seemed to understand the importance, particularly in childhood, of the special day, the same every year, the special stories, foods, and decorations and that special sense of well-being that accompanies a holiday."
-Although he did comment to his daughter about her mother's lavish Christmas spending, "I gave up trying to get your mother to economize.
+As such, he did not attend the televised Carnegie Hall celebration of his 100th birthday.
+Her parents liked to celebrate every single holiday with their children, and "[t]hey seemed to understand the importance, particularly in childhood, of the special day, the same every year, the special stories, foods, and decorations and that special sense of well-being that accompanies a holiday."
+Although he did comment to his daughter about her mother's lavish Christmas spending, he remarked, "I gave up trying to get your mother to economize.
 It was easier just to make more money."

-Berlin voted for both Democratic and Republican presidential candidates, but he supported the presidential candidacy of General Dwight Eisenhower, and his song "I Like Ike" featured prominently in the Eisenhower campaign.
+Berlin voted for both Democratic and Republican presidential candidates.
+He supported the presidential candidacy of General Dwight Eisenhower, and his song "I Like Ike" featured prominently in the Eisenhower campaign.
 In his later years he also became more conservative in his views on music.
 According to his daughter, "He was consumed by patriotism."
 He often said, "I owe all my success to my adopted country" and once rejected his lawyers' advice of investing in tax shelters, insisting, "I want to pay taxes.
 I love this country."

 Berlin was a Freemason, and was a member of Munn Lodge no. 190, New York City, the Scottish Rite Valley of New York City, and Mecca Shrine Temple.

 Berlin was a noted member of The Benevolent and Protective Order of Elks.

 Berlin was a staunch advocate of civil rights.
-Berlin was honored in 1944 by the National Conference of Christians and Jews for "advancing the aims of the conference to eliminate religious and racial conflict".
-His 1943 production "This Is The Army", was the first integrated division army unit in the United States.
+He was honored in 1944 by the National Conference of Christians and Jews for "advancing the aims of the conference to eliminate religious and racial conflict".
+His 1943 production This Is The Army featured the first integrated division army unit in the United States.
 In 1949, the Young Men's Hebrew Association (YMHA) honored him as one of the twelve "most outstanding Americans of Jewish faith".
 While he was ethnically and culturally Jewish, he was religiously agnostic.
 Berlin's Civil Rights Movement support also made him a target of FBI Director J. Edgar Hoover, who continuously investigated him for years.